+Message

+Method of delivering message

-MessageMethod of delivering PROMOTION What is the Timing of delivery dialogue between by customers and influencers customer and company?
+Timing of delivery

+Communications by customers and influencers

 Competitor promotions

 Marketing professionals have an increasingly difficult job influencing promotions that cannot be controlled by the company.
 The company's formal messages and advertising are only one part of promotions.